hindu-comm/mail_stream_advaita-l/2013/09/Ishwaroham_and_Ishwa/10__Rajaram_Venkataraman.md

 understanding?

 > > > RV: I'm explaining two cases where a pot is eternal.
-​

 There can be no eternal pot.
 RV: Why?
-If the word pot is eternal, then the object indicated by it must also be eternal. ​
+If the word pot is eternal, then the object indicated by it must also be eternal.

-​See here, the 'is called a pot' portion can be directed to the subject 'collection of objects' in your sentence.
+See here, the 'is called a pot' portion can be directed to the subject 'collection of objects' in your sentence.
 Now, how could a collection of objects, which are definitely not pot(otherwise you would have mentioned it), which shares certain characteristics(of whom ? pot or plant ?) be